loic-sharma/BaGet/docs/installation/aliyun.md

 ## Configure BaGet

-You can modify BaGet's configurations by editing the `appsettings.json` file.
-For the full list of configurations, please refer to [BaGet's configuration](../configuration.md) guide.
+You can modify BaGetter's configurations by editing the `appsettings.json` file.
+For the full list of configurations, please refer to [BaGetter's configuration](../configuration.md) guide.

 ### Aliyun OSS Storage